 You must provide an export file path and specify where you want to save the .mof file.
 You can use the same .mof file to import the device collection in case the collection is deleted.

 Note: You can use ConfigMgr reports to find the devices that are part of a device collection.
-Reports have an export option that will export the device details to different file formats.
+Reports in SCCM have an export option that will export the device details to different file formats.

 In the SCCM console, go to Monitoring\Overview\Reporting\Reports.
 From the list of all reports, look for the report named “All resources in a specific collection“.
 Right-click this report and select Run.